SkillsFundingAgency/das-recruit-api/README.md

 > The two repositories above are private.
 If the links appear to be dead make sure that you are logged into GitHub with an account that has access to these i.e. that you are part of the [Skills Funding Agency Team](https://github.com/SkillsFundingAgency) organization.

 Note that if you have used Azurite v2.7.0 or below, there is an issue in that you will be unable to edit values in a TableStorage row unless you update the row using code.
-It is for this reason that
+It is for this reason that you use the branch created in step 2 above with the values specific to your local environment that you want and re-run the `das-employer-config-updater` as needed to replace the configurations stored in the `Configuration` storage table of your local storage account emulator.

 <a id="logging"></a>
 ### Logging